 What information is needed?

-Below is the information that will need to be provided on the application form:
+Below is the information that an individual will need to complete the application form:

 - Company’s conformance to LSU 100 qualifications (company age, minimum revenue, Tiger ownership/leadership, and adherence to SEI/LSU values and image)

 - Revenue for 2010, 2011 and 2012 (P&N keeps this information confidential and it is not released to anyone, including SEI/LSU)